mdr56/mdr56.github.io/cv.md

 - Data analysis for collaborative projects in lifetime and genetic data
 - Developing statistical methodology for leveraging annotation information in fine-mapping studies
-- Developing Meta-clustering algorithm for high-dimensional transcriptomics data with covariate adjustment
+- Developing meta-clustering algorithm for high-dimensional transcriptomics data with covariate adjustment

 `Aug 2015 - Aug 2019`
 __Graduate Student Researcher__, University of Pittsburgh